raymochi/talkPAD/README.md

 Currently the application only runs on Android due to minor differences with ios and android in the packages used.

 To run on android, attach android device and run:

 `
   flutter run --release
 `

+`
+  Enable microphone access in the app permissions
+`

 Make sure packages are installed and microphone usage is enabled on device for speech recognition.